User Guide

 <-ani <float> Defines the resolution anisotropy factor (z direction vs. x,y plane) [default: -ani 1.0].
 Allows one to set a different resolution in the z direction vs. the x,y plane.
 E.g. "-ani 1.5 -res 20" specifies a 30 A resolution in the z direction, and a 20 A resolution in x,y.
 This is useful for researchers dealing with membrane protein or tomography reconstructions that have a reduced resolution in the z direction.

--nopowell This flag skips the Powell optimization.
-Only the cross-correlation coefficient is computed.
+-nopowell This flag skips the structure alignment using Powell optimization.
+Only the cross-correlation coefficient of the input PDB file(s) is computed.
 By default the Powell optimization is turned on.

 -pwti <float int> Powell tolerance and max number of iterations of the Powell algorithm.
 This two parameters control the convergence of the optimization.
 By default the tolerance is set to 1e-6 and the max iterations are limited to 50.